 They all sound great; everyone wants a healthy environment with less waste and pollution, now and for future generations.
 So, as a print service provider (PSP), what can you do to chip in?
 Most people associate signs and banners with PVC, which is not very eco-friendly.
 Some are used for short-term applications and then thrown out.
 Who wants more plastics in the landfill?

-In honor of Earth Day, April 22, let’s look at a few options to take baby steps toward being more green.
+Let’s look at a few options to take baby steps toward being more green.

 Signage media and alternatives